sharkdp/numbat/book/src/comparison.md

 - [F#](https://fsharp.org/) is the only programming language that we know of that comes close in terms of having an expressive type system that is based on units of measure.
 In fact, Numbats type system is heavily inspired by F#, except that it uses physical dimensions instead of physical units on the type level.
-Both languages have feature full [type inference](./function-definitions.md#type-inference).
+Both languages have full [type inference](./function-definitions.md#type-inference).
 F# is not listed above, as it's not really suitable as a scientific calculator.